Skip to content

 Is emergency assistance the same as a grant?

 Not usually.
-Some help may be a one-time payment or grant, but many programs are benefits, vouchers, food assistance, utility help, shelter help, or direct payments to a landlord or vendor.
+Some help may be a one-time payment, but many programs are benefits, vouchers, food assistance, utility help, shelter help, or direct payments to a landlord or vendor.

 How fast can SNAP help if I have no food?